Installing SPEC CPU2006 Under Unix, Linux, and Mac OS X

 Note that you may need root privileges to mount the DVD.

-4. Set your current working directory to the directory where the DVD is mounted.
+4. Set your directory to the DVD

 ./install.sh